GraphQLCollege/graphql-postgres-subscriptions/README.md

 A graphql subscriptions implementation using postgres and apollo's graphql-subscriptions.

 This package implements the PubSubEngine Interface from the graphql-subscriptions package and also the new AsyncIterator interface.
-It allows you to connect your subscriptions manger to a postgres based Pub Sub mechanism to support multiple subscription manager instances.
+It allows you to connect your subscriptions manager to a postgres based Pub/Sub messaging to support multiple subscription manager instances.

 ## Installation